Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 **Challenge 3:**

-Gove each circle a different color fill.
+Give each circle a different color fill.
 Remember!
 With SVG elements the background color of the element is set with the `fill` attribute!
 You can try something like:

 ```JS
 .attr('fill', (d, i) => `hsl(${360 / data.length * i}, 100%, 50%)`)